OSGeo/OSGeoLive-doc/doc/quickstart/pygeoapi_quickstart.rst

 #.
 From the Start menu, select |osgeolive-appmenupath-pygeoapi|.
 The application will open a web page at http://localhost:5000

 #. navigate to the user folder ``/usr/local/share/pygeoapi`` and locate a file ``pygeoapi-config.yml``.
 This file contains the configuration of the service.

-Open the file ``sudo less pygeoapi-config.yml``.
+#.
+Open the file ``sudo nano pygeoapi-config.yml``.

+#.
 Update some parameters in the file, such as Title and Author.
+And Save the file.

 #.
 Restart the service, for example by closing the terminal and starting the service again